Marine Protected Areas (Bottom Trawling) Bill

 Overview

-This bill aims to regulate and largely prohibit bottom trawling (dragging heavy nets across the seabed) within designated marine protected areas (MPAs) across the UK.
-It allows for potential exceptions for small-scale fisheries that don't cause significant environmental harm.
+This bill aims to regulate and largely prohibit bottom trawling (dragging heavy nets across the seabed) within UK marine protected areas (MPAs).
+It allows for exceptions for small-scale and environmentally benign fishing activities, subject to licensing and enforcement.

 Description

-The bill mandates the Secretary of State to create regulations prohibiting bottom trawling in MPAs.
-These regulations:
+The bill mandates the Secretary of State to create regulations that will largely ban bottom trawling in MPAs.
+These regulations must:

-• Will grant responsibilities and powers to the Marine Management Organisation.
+- Grant responsibilities and powers to the Marine Management Organisation (MMO).

 Government Spending